scytalx/scytalx/README.md

-# ScytalX Project
+# Scytale

 > CS student building the architecture that will secure tomorrow's AI.

 ## What I'm building

-**Skytalx** — an AI-native OS built around a microkernel and a hardware cryptographic root of trust, preparing the era of autonomous agents.
+**Skytale** — an AI-native OS built around a microkernel and a hardware cryptographic root of trust, preparing the era of autonomous agents.

 ## Currently